-The University of Minnesota, Morris is proud to announce the award of a grant for the Morris College Success Program (MCSP.)
-This new program is designed to help first-year students who meet Great Lakes Higher Education Guaranty Corporation eligibility guidelines succeed academically and personally at Morris.
+The University of Minnesota, Morris is proud to announce the award of a continuation grant for the Morris College Success Program (MCSP).
+MCSP is in its second year and will serve first and second year students who meet Great Lakes Higher Education Guaranty Corporation eligibility guidelines.
 The goals of the program are academic success in students’ first year; engagement in academic enrichment, student clubs and civic engagement opportunities; and college persistence leading to a bachelor’s degree.

 Participants in the program will be given individualized attention by peer mentors, tutors, writing consultants, faculty advisors, and professional staff to develop personalized goals, academic plans, and assistance with academic courses.
 Participants will also be introduced to Morris’s support resources and faculty/staff to improve their persistence for the next four years of their academic careers.
 Participants will hone their academic and life skills; gain academic, campus, and financial knowledge; and build the relationships, self-awareness and personal ability needed for college success, retention, and persistence.